fsharp/fslang-design/RFCs/FS-1001-StringInterpolation.md

 ### Tooling

 The compiler service tooling is adjusted to account for understanding when we're in an interoplated context (and complete the `}` with brace completion).
+It is expected that autocompletion will work in an interoplated context, as will any navigational features that work with symbols in a document.

 ### Drawbacks